carbon-language/carbon-lang/llvm/docs/LangRef.rst

 - ``DW_OP_push_object_address`` pushes the address of the object which can then serve as a descriptor in subsequent calculation.
 This opcode can be used to calculate bounds of fortran allocatable array which has array descriptors.
+- ``DW_OP_over`` duplicates the entry currently second in the stack at the top of the stack.
+This opcode can be used to calculate bounds of fortran assumed rank array which has rank known at run time and current dimension number is implicitly first element of the stack.

 DWARF specifies three kinds of simple location descriptions: Register, memory, and implicit location descriptions.
 Note that a location description is